Industrial Stormwater Permitting

-Environmental Management is responsible for ensuring that industrial facilities in the City of Fort Worth have, and are in compliance with all required stormwater discharge permits and regulations.
-Environmental Management also has the authority to enforce the requirements of the TCEQ and EPA stormwater permits for all industries within the City of Fort Worth.
+Environmental Quality is responsible for ensuring that industrial facilities in the City of Fort Worth have, and are in compliance with all required stormwater discharge permits and regulations.
+Environmental Quality also has the authority to enforce the requirements of the TCEQ and EPA stormwater permits for all industries within the City of Fort Worth.

 Stormwater is primarily the accumulation and runoff of rain water.
 As stormwater flows, it can collect contaminates such as sediments, toxics, chemicals, and nutrients from all kinds of sources including industrial facilities.
 These contaminants, when discharged untreated through the municipal separate storm sewer system (MS4) to our lakes, rivers, and streams, can harm the quality of the water and the health of plants and animals that live in it.

 To regulate stormwater runoff from industrial facilities, stormwater permit coverage requirements have been established by the EPA and the TCEQ and are determined by a facility’s Standard Industrial Classification (SIC) code.
 If you have a NAICS code but no SIC code that describes your industrial activity, it will be necessary to convert the NAICS code to an SIC code to determine if coverage under this permit applies to your facility.

 More information on which industries require stormwater permit coverage is available at:

 The most recent TPDES Multi-Sector General Permit (MSGP) for stormwater discharges associated with industrial activity became effective on Aug.
 14, 2016.
 This five-year permit will expire in August 2021.

 If your industrial activity is described by one of the required SIC codes, you MUST have permit coverage.